nonsakhoo/nonsakhoo/README.md

 - **Primary & Secondary Education** (Grade 1–12)
 Thailand
-*He ranked 1st for 7 consecutive years and consistently ranked in the top 5 with an overall GPAX of 4.00*
+He ranked 1st for 7 consecutive years and consistently ranked in the top 5 with an overall-
+*GPAX of 4.00*

 ---